opabravo/opabravo.github.io/HackTheBox - Machines/2. HTB - Medium/_posts/2024-01-19-HackTheBox Writeup - Bastard.md

 ### Abuse privilege tokens

-`iusr` have `SeImpersonatePrivilege` privilege token, which can be used for potato attacks
+- `iusr` has `SeImpersonatePrivilege` privilege token, which can be used for potato attacks

 ```bash
 PS C:\inetpub\drupal-7.54> whoami /all